yoshiki9636/my-riscv-rv32i/README.md

 (8) In Configuration->Terminal, set the line feed code to Receive: AUTO Transmit: CR.
 If you get an echo back when you tap the keyboard with this code, it is working.

-(9) Write the program. press q to clear the status, then type i 00000000 to start a new line.
+(9) Write the program. press Ctrl-c to clear the status, then type i 00000000 to start a new line.
 Copy and paste the contents of test.txt created in the simulation.
-Finally, press q.
+Finally, press Ctrl-c.

 (10) To dump the written program, type p 00000000 00000100.
 The program you just wrote will be dumped.

 (11) Execution will be in execution state at g 00000000. lchika.asm will cause RGB LEDs to change color.
 Other test programs will be the same lchika so that the test path can be understood after checking the items.

-(12) Stopping execution is also stopped with q.
+(12) Stopping execution is also stopped with Ctrl-c.
 Other commands are as follows.

 	command format
 	g : goto PC address ( run program until quit ) : format: g <start addess>
-	q : quit from any command : format: q w : write date to memory : format: w <start adderss> <data> ....<data> q r : read data from memory : format: r <start address> <end adderss>
+	Ctrl-c : quit from any command : format: Ctrl-c w : write date to memory : format: w <start adderss> <data> ....<data> Ctrl-c r : read data from memory : format: r <start address> <end adderss>
 	t : trashed memory data and 0 clear : format: t s : program step execution : format: s p : read instruction memory : format: p <start address> <end adderss>
-	i : write instruction memory : format: i <start adderss> <data> ....<data> q j : print current PC value : format: j
+	i : write instruction memory : format: i <start adderss> <data> ....<data> Ctrl-c j : print current PC value : format: j

 2.4 Arty A7 Synthesis & Run